 Following microdiscectomy spine surgery, an exercise program of stretching, strengthening, and aerobic conditioning is recommended to help prevent recurrence of back pain or disc herniation.

 Microdiscectomy Potential Risks and Complications

 As with any form of spine surgery, there are several risks and complications associated with a microdiscectomy.

 A dural tear (cerebrospinal fluid leak) occurs in about 1% to 7% of microdiscectomy surgeries.4 The leak does not change the results of surgery, but the patient may be asked to lie down for one to two days after surgery to allow the leak to seal.

 - Bowel/bladder incontinence

-However, the above complications for microdiscectomy spine surgery are quite rare.
+The above complications for microdiscectomy spine surgery are not common.